Workshop program

 11:00-11:25

 Model-Based Systems Engineering (MBSE) emerged as a response to the rising complexity of engineered systems, promising to reduce development times by improving consistency, collaboration, and traceability.
-While MBSE is effective in consolidating design artifacts into the single source of truth (SSOT), research addressing the evolution of these models during system development remains limited.
-In this paper, we address this gap by proposing a framework for capturing the evolution of MBSE models using a storytelling approach, focusing on the design decisions that drive this evolution.
-Our approach involves recording model evolution using version control systems and structuring decision information in natural language ”Y-statements” to ensure traceability between the mode
+While MBSE is effective in consolidating design artefacts into the single source of truth (SSOT), research addressing the evolution of these models during system development remains limited.
+In this paper, we address this gap by proposing a framework for capturing the evolution of MBSE models in a storytelling approach through the design decisions that drive this evolution.
+Our approach adopts a recording of model evolution with version control systems and structuring decision information in natural language Y statements to ensure traceability between the model incremental development and underlying decision nodes.

 Authors: Hesham Elabd, Juergen Dingel, Robert Lee and Ali Tizghadam